LonMcGregor/StopKillingGamesReport/CRANotes.md

 This is a tricky point.
 43.3.a means that a publisher could argue making a game work offline is impossible.
 But as we have examples showing it is possible, that's not a valid argument
 43.3.b means that the publisher can choose repair or replacement.
 In practice this doesn't offer any meaningful distinction.
-Replacing the digital files wouldn't suddenyl make them work. except in the overwatch case where a replacement sequel game is made, and the publisher may push people to that.
+Replacing the digital files wouldn't suddenly make them work. except in the Overwatch case where a replacement sequel game is made, and the publisher may push people to that.
 Then it becomes a question of whether that is actually a valid replacement.

 43.4